cognitedata/cognite-sdk-python/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Feature request (0.x.x)
+name: Feature request
 about: Suggest an idea for this project
 title: ''
-labels: 0.x
+labels: enhancement
-assignees: ''
+assignees: 'starbase'

 ---